APS IH / August 2010

 HHSC OGS does not refuse a referral based upon a lack of information.
 However, an incomplete referral form may:

 • delay the guardianship assessment by HHSC OGS;

 • delay the filing of the guardianship application; and

 • ultimately result in the referral being closed.

-If the referral is found to be significantly incomplete because of the absence of a validated allegation of abuse, neglect, or financial exploitation, or client’s address or contact or locating information, then the DADS supervisor notifies the APS specialist and the APS supervisor in writing via email regarding the need to provide the missing information within five calendar days of the referral.
+If the referral is found to be significantly incomplete because of the absence of a validated allegation of abuse, neglect, or financial exploitation, or client’s address or contact or locating information, then the HHSC supervisor notifies the APS specialist and the APS supervisor in writing via email regarding the need to provide the missing information within five calendar days of the referral.

 Medicaid and the Guardianship Process

-If the client is denied Medicaid coverage because of excess income or resources and lacks sufficient liquid assets to pay the cost of care, APS supplements the client’s income to pay for the cost of care to the extent not covered by the person’s accessible income or resources while DADS makes a reasonable good faith effort to resolve the issues.
+If the client is denied Medicaid coverage because of excess income or resources and lacks sufficient liquid assets to pay the cost of care, APS supplements the client’s income to pay for the cost of care to the extent not covered by the person’s accessible income or resources while HHSC OGS makes a reasonable good faith effort to resolve the issues.